brownieboy/react.survey.test.es5/README.md

 * http://localhost:8080/
 * http://localhost:8080/webpack-dev-server/

 If you edit any of the source files (html, css or JavaScript) in the app folder, webpack should automatically detect the change and display the rebuilt version in your browser.

+NB: the second URL above wraps your output in a iFrame.
+Outside of that iFrame, webpack-dev-server will show you an update whenever your code does rebuild.
+This is a nice feature but beware, it does disable the React Developer Tools extension for Google Chrome.